 Once the court renders a decision in a lender's favour, the collateral is to be sold through a public auction.
-If collateral is not sold after two auctions, the lender is offered to take the collateral in kind and set off the claims secured by the collateral against its purchase price.
+If collateral is not sold after two auctions, the lender is offered the chance to take the collateral in kind and set off the claims secured by the collateral against its purchase price.
 Should the lender not exercise this right, the pledge or mortgage agreement will be deemed to have been discharged.

-If a project company becomes insolvent, enforcement against the collateral is subject to the bankruptcy procedure in accordance with the Bankruptcy Law, which considers that the lender will not be able to enforce its rights individually.
+If a project company becomes insolvent, enforcement against the collateral is subject to a bankruptcy procedure in accordance with the Bankruptcy Law, which considers that the lender will not be able to enforce its rights individually.
 Instead, once an application for bankruptcy has been accepted by the economic court, all the creditors are represented by the board of creditors.

-Importantly, collateral consists of the entire property of a project company, and if the proceeds from its sale are not sufficient to cover all of the debts, then the proceeds are distributed to the creditors after the following debts and expenses have been paid in full:
+Collateral consists of the entire property of a project company, and if the proceeds from its sale are not sufficient to cover all of the debts, then the proceeds are distributed to the creditors after the following debts and expenses have been paid in full: